 The M.S. in cyber security curriculum takes a similar approach while letting students pursue a more focused and advanced course of study.
 Students can pursue the master’s degree in person or online.
 The online M.S. in cyber security has been designed for working professionals to gain the skills and expertise necessary to advance and thrive in this growing field.

-TU’s cyber program is certified by the NSA and U.S. Department of Homeland Security as a Center of Excellence in Information Assurance Education, Research and Cyber Operations.
-We will seek accreditation for the B.S. in Cyber Security from ABET, the accreditor who certifies TU’s bachelor’s degrees in engineering and computer science.
+The University of Tulsa is designated as a National Security Agency Center of Academic Excellence in Research and Cyber Defense.
+We will seek accreditation for the B.S. in Cyber Security from ABET, the accreditor that certifies TU’s bachelor’s degrees in engineering and computer science.
 The B.S. and M.S. degrees in cyber security also align with NIST’s National Initiative for Cybersecurity Education (NICE), which articulates cyber workforce competencies.

 The interdisciplinary Ph.D. in cyber studies draws on faculty expertise across TU to conduct cutting-edge research at the interface between cyber and many disciplines.